kktse/kktse.github.io/_posts/2021-03-21-simplied-lateral-load-transfer-analysis.markdown

 ![load transfer, link loads](/assets/images/2021-03-21/load-transfer-link-loads.png)

-The roll centre is a point on the axle plane in which tire forces can be resolved into the suspended mass.
+The roll centre is a point on the axle plane in which forces can be resolved into the suspended mass.
 In the symmetrical case, forces resolve into the roll centre without creating a roll moment on the suspended mass.
 Thus, an equivalent lateral force originating the tire contact patches could be a lateral force of equivalent magnitude applied at the roll centre plus a roll moment that is reacted through the suspension links.
-We call this component of load transfer the _link load transfer_.
-This is also commonly called the _inelastic_ load transfer, or the _geometric_ load transfer.
+We call this  the _link load transfer_.
+It is also commonly called the _inelastic_ load transfer, or the _geometric_ load transfer.

 $$ |\Delta F_{z,g,f}| = \frac{m_fh_{RC,f}}{t_f} a_y $$